Anthurium veitchii

-Anthurium veitchii, the king anthurium, is an epiphytic species of flowering plant in the family Araceae, native to Colombia.
+Anthurium veitchii, the king anthurium, is a species of epiphytic flowering plant in the family Araceae.
+It is endemic to Colombia.
 It is grown in more temperate climates as a greenhouse or houseplant for its large, pendulous leaves that can be several feet long.

 The Latin specific epithet veitchii refers to a longstanding group of plant nurseries based in Exeter, UK, originated by John Veitch.